 When In Doubt, Move

-So the bottom line is never remain stationary.
+So the bottom line is to never remain stationary.
 Move constantly.
 When in doubt about what to do next, simply move.
-You might move around your mother line, move a leg, perform a stepping pattern, or simply extend or contract an arm.
+You might move around your mother line, move a leg, perform a [glossary]stepping pattern, or simply extend or contract an arm.
 Any movement works as long as it changes the relative structures of yourself and your opponent.
-Move to create opportunity.
-When you have doubt about what to do next, move.
+Move to create opportunities.
+When you have doubts about what to do next, move.
 You will be delighted by the outcome.